brendanheywood/moodle-local_cleanurls/README.md

 1) simple opaque rewrite which are 100% reversile.

-- remove .php extension and then put it back
+- remove .php extension and then put it back - this is dangerous if a php file and sibling directory have the same name
 - remove /index back to just /
 - ?id=123 is so common we can rewrite this as just /3